Bellamy fire trail

 Berowra Valley National Park

 Bellamy fire trail is a northern Sydney secret.
-This short walk through Berowra Valley National Park connects Pennant Hills and Thornleigh along an easy dog-friendly bushland trail.
+This short walk through Berowra Valley Regional Park connects Pennant Hills and Thornleigh along a dog-friendly bushland trail.

 - Berowra Valley National Park

 - 0.6km one-way

 - 30 - 45min